behaviourlab-analytics/bl-backend-interview/README.md

 Once you've finished, submit the project to `jobs@behaviourlab.com` and `yannis@behaviourlab.com`:

-- If the repo is public simply provide the URL.
+- If the repo is public, simply provide the URL.
 - If the repo is private, please invite _yp717_ to the repository.

 ## What are we testing